-Create a School Emergency Response Team (SERT) - Notify staff of assigned roles ☐ Each SERT member is familiar with the School Emergency Response Plan and Management Guide ☐ Create School Emergency Kit(s) Review Visitor Screening Policy with staff Review General Dismissal Procedures with staff Review Universal Response Guidelines found in Management Guide; make necessary modifications to plan based on school specific needs Review and update Evacuation Sites-fire evacuation location and sites at 500 feet Review Lockdown plan for each room of building Review ALICE plan with all stakeholders Review and update Severe Weather Safe Area for each room of building Remind staff to keep Classroom Emergency Flipchart visible in classrooms and offices ☐ Establish a schedule for orientation, training, and practice for all School Universal Responses (fire drills, evacuations, ALICE, lockdowns, etc.) (1 ☐ Submit a copy of the SERP to ADW Assurance Database DC schools must submit to https://osse.dc.gov/page/start-school-safety-emergency-response-plans ) ☐ Place a copy of the School Emergency Response Plan in School Emergency Kit(s) Conduct drills and exercises based on the SERP as required (Review Do's and Don't's of ALICE drills on Principal Portal)
+Create a School Emergency Response Team (Staff know their assigned roles) Each School Emergency Response Team member is familiar with this School Emergency Response Plan and Management Guide and the guidelines outlined in this Management Guide Create School Emergency Kit(s) Review Visitor Screening Policy with staff Review General Dismissal Procedures with staff Review Universal Response Guidelines found in this Management Guide; make necessary modifications for school-specific needs (using staff and School Emergency Response Team input, local or district phone numbers and titles, etc.).
+Review and update Evacuation Sites - Fire evacuation location as well as secondary locations at 500 feet, rally and reunification sites.
+Review Lockdown plan for each room of building Review and update Severe Weather Safe Area for each room of building Remind staff to keep the Classroom Emergency Flipchart visible in their classrooms and offices at all times Establish a schedule for orientation, training, and practice for each of the School Universal Responses (fire drills, evacuation, A.L.I.C.E, lockdowns, etc.) D.C.
+Schools will submit a copy of the School Emergency Response Plan on the webbased application, through the DC Emergency and Safety Alliance Website (http://esa.dc.gov), for system use by October 15 each year.
+All Schools Submit a copy of the School Emergency Response Plan to Assurance Database by October 15 of each year Place a copy of the School Emergency Response Plan in School Emergency Kit(s) Conduct drills and exercise the School Emergency Response Plan as required